alovajs/alovajs.github.io/docs/tutorial/02-getting-started/03-basic/03-method.md

 :::warning How to identify the same request

-The request method, request url, request header, url parameter, and request body of the method instance are used as unique identifiers.
+The request method, request URL, request headers, url parameter, and request body of the method instance are used as unique identifiers.
 Identical identifiers indicate the same request, rather than comparing the reference address of the method instance.

 :::